simoninireland/sensor-placement/README.rst

    make live

 which will open a notebook in a web browser.
+You'll probably want to start by looking at ./datacheck.ipynb to make sure the data has come down properly.

 Author and license